vncntt/vncntt.github.io/content/notes/The-Best-Sport.md

 He told me to go to his [gym](https://thebearsdenmartialarts.com/) and sign the waiver and then he'll do it.
 I showed up the next day and trained 6 days a week for the next six months.

-During the first week I would get completely beat up, but by ~two months I could consistently beat most the white belts.
+During the first week I would get completely beat up, but by ~two months I could consistently beat most of the white belts.

 I was in London for a month last summer and trained regularly at London Fight Factory.
 LFF is a much higher level gym and humbled me many times.